jplf/radiok/README.md

 Two versions of the voice recognition program have been implemented.
-The first one is based on the [CMU Sphinx](http://cmusphinx.sourceforge.net/) library and runs locally.
+The first one is based on the [CMU Sphinx](http://cmusphinx.sourceforge.net/) library and it is run locally.
 It has been configured to understand english words.
 The second version uses the google speech recognition API.
 The recorded sound files are sent to the remote google web application which replies by the interpreted text.
 The language is selected as a option in the configuration.